eestrada/async_futures/README.md

 1. The [concurrent-ruby](https://rubygems.org/gems/concurrent-ruby) library
    already exists and is very popular.
+   Naming this library `concurrent-futures` would place it under the same `Concurrent` module namespace.
-   Naming this `concurrent-futures` would be confusing, since this project isn't associated with that one.
+   This would be confusing,
+   since this project isn't associated with that one.
 2. This library does not _require_ that `Executor` implementations support concurrency, only asynchrony.
    (See Loris Cro's excellent article
-   [Asynchrony is not Concurrency](https://kristoff.it/blog/asynchrony-is-not-concurrency/) to understand the way these terms are used in this README).
+   [Asynchrony is not Concurrency](https://kristoff.it/blog/asynchrony-is-not-concurrency/) to understand the way these terms are used in this project's documentation).
    Consequently, this library implements (and supports) `Executor` implementations that conform to an asynchronous interface, but can in reality run immediately in synchronous modes.
    This is still logically correct based on Loris Cro's definition of asynchrony: the possibility for tasks to run out of order and still be correct.
-   This also means tasks run strictly in order
+   This means tasks run strictly in order
    (i.e. synchronously)
-   are also correct.
+   are _also_ correct.
 3. The more straightforward gem names [future](https://rubygems.org/gems/future) and [futures](https://rubygems.org/gems/futures)
    were already taken.

-This Gem has multiple `Executor` implementations for creating `Future` instances backed by `Ractor`, `Thread`, and `Fiber` concurrency primitives.
+This Gem has multiple `Executor` implementations for creating `Future` instances for tasks executed by `Ractor`, `Thread`, and `Fiber` concurrency primitives.
 Users of the library can easily test out the performance differences of primitives while only changing their code minimally.